 Only funds, which are transferred by the host institution to an account/credit line administered by the applicant are to be considered as cash contributions.

-“In kind” contributions are non-monetary resources, goods or services that are provided by the host institution for the project (e.g. salaries, costs for large or specific equipment).
+“In kind” contributions are non-monetary resources, goods or services from the institution's operating budget (e.g. salaries, costs for large or specific equipment) that are explicitely allocated to the SPHN project.
 In kind contributions are valued in monetary terms.

 Each applicant should provide a CV (max.
-2 pages; see SNSF guidelines) and a publication list over the past 5 years.
+2 pages; see SNSF guidelines).

-Main achievements should be described in Part B (Section 2) under "International standing/track record of all applicants in their field of research and technology (max.
+The main achievements should be described in Part B (Section 2) under "International standing/track record of main and co-applicants in their field of research and technology (max.
 3 pages in total)".